 From restaurants and bars, to theme parks and musical entertainment, Copenhagen has plenty to keep you satiated in between the above attractions.

-Solo travel in Copenhagen would not be complete without sampling the local Copenhagen food and drink.
+A full Copenhagen experience would not be complete without sampling the local Copenhagen food and drink, especially through a guided food tour, Danish pastry tour, and/or beer tasting tour.

-Some traditional Danish food to try on solo dining Copenhagen are:
+Some traditional Danish food to try in Copenhagen are:

 - Stegt flæsk med persillesovs – (the “national dish of Denmark”), crispy pork, potatoes, and parsley sauce.